wearsunscreen/integerSequences/README.md

 # Integer Sequences
-This package provides functions that generate arrays of integer sequences.
+This Elm package provides functions to generate integer sequences.
 More information on each of the sequences can be found on [The On-Line Encyclopedia of Integer Sequences® (OEIS®)](https://oeis.org).